8 Science-backed ways to boost testosterone

 8. Cistanche

-Cistanche is a herb that has been used for thousands of years to support sexual health.
-The plant is utilized for the treatment of kidney deficiency, impotence, female infertility, morbid leucorrhea, profuse metrorrhagia, and senile constipation.
+Cistanche is an herb used for thousands of years to support sexual health and treat various conditions such as kidney deficiency, impotence, infertility, and more.

-In men, Cistanche shortened the time taken to get an erection and prolonged the erectile duration (Gu et al., 2017).
+In men, Cistanche shortens the time to erection and prolongs erectile duration (Gu et al., 2017).

 DISCLAIMER

 This content is strictly the opinion of Raena and is for informational and educational purposes only.
-It is not intended to provide medical advice or to take the place of medical advice or treatment from a personal physician.
+It is not intended to provide medical advice or to replace medical advice or treatment from a personal physician.
 All viewers of this content are advised to consult their doctors or qualified health professionals regarding specific health questions.
 Neither Raena nor the publisher of this content takes responsibility for possible health consequences of any person or persons reading or following the information in this educational content.
-All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.
+All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement, or lifestyle program.

 Back to blog